moebiussurfing/ofxNDIHelper/README.md

 void ofApp::update()
 {
-    // Draw inside to feed the NDI Video Output.
+    // Draw and feed the signals from the NDI Manager inside the NDI OUTPUT.
-    // that's the signal we will send!
+    // That's the video signal we will send to the network!

     NDIHelper.begin_NDI_OUT();
     {